timmcginley/Circular-Education-System/Buildings/README.md

 * Effort to put the course information information into [Github](https://github.com/timmcginley/41936).
 * Effort to consolidate project information into DTU Learn.
 * Applied for funding to develop an Advanced Building Design Lab.
+* Define equally divided assessment weight on:
+  * integration (all information the same)
+  * project (do what the client wants)
+  * subject (do waht the subject teacher wants)

 ## 2025 - ?
 * Produced x buildings
 * Reduced height from 100 to 27 meters to align wiht local plan and a new focus on renovation.
-* Input to Breif from DTU Campus Service
+* Gained input to project breif from DTU Campus Service
 * Extended the physical modelling exercise to focus on interdisciplinary design in stage A.
 * Reintroduced the Geotech and Materails subjects
+* Reframed 'teachers' as 'cheif consultants
+* Required subject groups to simulate the formation and management of the finances for their own consultancy.
+* Aligned course requirements and stages to DGNB 2025
 * Reduced the number of lectures to give more collaboration team
 * Introduced buddy groups
 * Switched the github site from Jekyll to [Sphinx documentation](https://timmcginley.github.io/41936/).
 * Add mentors

-Add mentors.
-Add acoustics to Architecture.
-Reinstate Geotechnical subject.
-Course information needs to be cleaned up and a new course website is needed.

-total - 59 buildings
+* Add acoustics to Architecture